Postdoctoral Position in Childhood Cancer Molecular Biology (Shiio Lab)

 Candidate qualifications: A PhD or equivalent degree in molecular cell biology and a record of high-quality research publications.
 Experience in mouse genetics or other specialized skills useful for our research would be a plus.

 The successful candidate will receive extensive training on proteomics-based discovery (secretome proteomics to identify cytokines important in children’s cancers, protein expression profiling of subcellular fractions and organelles, and interactome proteomics to identify novel protein-protein interactions) and follow-up of proteomic findings (molecular cell biological characterization of protein functions and signaling).

 How to apply

 Candidates should express their interest in the position by email and should include their career goals, research experience and interests, curriculum vitae with publication record, and contact information for three references.
 Please send an email of interest to firstname.lastname@example.org for consideration.

 All Postdoctoral appointments are designated as security-sensitive positions.
-The UT Health San Antonio is an Equal Employment Opportunity/Affirmative Action Employer including protected veterans and persons with disabilities.
+The UT Health Science Center at San Antonio is an Equal Employment Opportunity/Affirmative Action Employer including protected veterans and persons with disabilities.